YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You can arrange your own hotel and transfers, but choose carefully.
 The hotel should be close enough to the clinic, clean, calm, and practical after surgery.
 A cheaper room far from the clinic may create more stress than it saves.

-Usually no. Flights depend on the patient’s departure city, airline, travel dates, baggage, and route.
+Flights depend on the patient’s departure city, airline, travel dates, baggage, and route.
 Patients normally buy flights separately after the clinic confirms medical suitability and date availability.

 Istanbul has strong international flight access, but flight prices and routes change constantly.
 Patients should confirm the clinic date before buying tickets and should avoid arriving exhausted immediately before surgery if possible.

-Be careful with third-party visa websites that look official but charge unnecessary fees.
+Be careful with third party visa websites that look official but charge unnecessary fees.
 Use the official government route for your nationality and travel document.

-No. First confirm that surgery appears suitable and that the date is available.
+First confirm that surgery appears suitable and that the date is available.
 Then book flights.
 Buying flights before medical review can pressure the patient and clinic into a plan that should have been reconsidered.

 Most international patients stay in a hotel rather than a hospital.
 Hair transplantation is usually performed under local anesthesia and does not normally require hospital admission for a healthy patient, unless the medical situation is unusual.

-A clinic-arranged hotel can be helpful because the location, transfers, and post-operative timing are already familiar to the team.
+A clinic arranged hotel can be helpful because the location, transfers, and post-operative timing are already familiar to the team.
 If you choose your own accommodation, prioritize cleanliness, distance from the clinic, quiet sleep, elevator access, and easy transfer after surgery.

-I would avoid hostels, shared rooms, or arrangements that make hygiene and rest difficult.
+Avoid hostels, shared rooms, or arrangements that make hygiene and rest difficult.
 After a hair transplant, comfort is not luxury.
 It helps the patient follow aftercare properly.

-I do not think patients should search for a single “best” clinic list.
+I do not think patients should search for a single clinic ranking list.
 Those lists are often marketing pages, affiliate pages, or paid placements.
 A patient needs a surgeon and clinic model that fit the case.

 Instead of asking who is best, ask who is responsible, who is realistic about limits, who protects the donor area, who creates natural hairlines, and who will stay reachable after surgery.